zzJZzz/create-everyday-dabe9/index.md

         content: >-
           Known him his whole life.
 I've never seen anyone so obsessive when it comes to problem solving.
 (I'm worried he may invent a time machine and mess with the time continuum).
+10/10 would do it all over again.
 seo:
   title: Create Everyday- Development ³
   description: Web Development | Business Development | Product Development